NoeCors/NoeCors.github.io/_pages/about.md

 I am an enthusiastic Ph.D. student in [Statistical Sciences at the University of Padua](https://www.stat.unipd.it/ricerca/dottorato-di-ricerca).

-Main research interests up until now:
+My main research interests up until now are:

 * Methodological Statistics
 * Multivariate Statistics
 * Clustering and Classification

----
+but I am always open to learn and embrace new topics!